BalescuOvidiu/Bacteria/README.md

         In the menu, a DNA section is displayed on the LED matrix.
 When the player moves or press the joystick, or press button, then the game starts.
 The player is a bactera and can move on the matrix using the joystick.
       </p>
       <p>
         If joystick is pressed or moved and player is not bordered by more 4 bacteria, then the game will go to next generation(<b>level</b>).
 If player is bordered by more 4 bacteria, then game will go to restart room.
 In restart room, on matrix is a X and on LCD is listed the <b>score</b>, max number of generation survived by player.
+        <a href="https://drive.google.com/open?id=1Pe8iDwB8iUbNWSNGQlBPPpknMyZsimqw">Link</a> to the video.
       </p>
     </td>
   <h3>Electronic</h3>